wundergraph/cosmo/rfc/distributed-operation-cache.md

 ]
 ```

-The update operation is idempotent and always updates the cache with the latest operations.
+The cli command is idempotent and always updates the cache with the latest operations.
 This doesn't trigger the computation of the Top-N operations which is done periodically by the Cosmo Platform.

 ### Automatic operation computation